Gov. Inslee touts vaccine progress and defends criticism from Democratic lawmakers on his reopening plan

-Washington has now administered 770,000 vaccine doses for the new coronavirus, Gov. Jay Inslee announced Thursday, and the state is ready to give many more shots once the federal government can deliver more supplies, and the city of Seattle is making plans to do the same.
+Washington has now administered 770,000 vaccine doses for the new coronavirus, Gov. Jay Inslee announced Thursday, and the state is ready to give many more shots once the federal government can deliver more supplies.
+The city of Seattle is making plans to do the same.

 In a news conference, Inslee said Washington is now averaging about 28,000 vaccinations per day, nearly double the average of two weeks ago.